-Hula I [MH04285]
+Hula I [MH04285] Year/1.0 credit

 Satisfies: 0.5 credit Fine Arts graduation requirement

 This is an introduction to Hawaiian chant and dance: basic dance skills, history and a repertoire of chants and dances, aspects of Hawaiian language, poetry, culture and traditional stories.
 Proper protocol for hula performance will be discussed.
 Students may be expected to perform in a concert situation at the end of the semester.